-CHAPTER 9 Metropolitan Planning Organizations (Areas over 50,000 Population) RESPONSIBLE UNIT Division of Planning Strategic Planning Branch MPO Team
+CHAPTER 9 Metropolitan Planning Organizations

+(Areas over 50,000 Population)

+MPO Team

 The MPO Team provides technical assistance to and coordination with the Metropolitan Planning Organizations (MPOs) for developing and maintaining a continuing, cooperative, and comprehensive (3C) transportation planning process in each of the urbanized areas.
-This process ensures that state and local transportation projects remain eligible to receive Federal funding.
+This process ensures that state and local transportation projects remain eligible to receive federal funding.
 Specific planning activities to be conducted in each MPO area are outlined in the MPOs' Unified Planning Work Programs (UPWPs).

-- Draft and administer contracts with MPOs and Local Public Agencies (LPAs), providing oversight for Federal funds. - Provide technical assistance, oversight and review of MPO activities, programs, documents, models, and tools. - Represent the Cabinet at technical, policy, and other committee meetings. - Promote planning processes in each MPO area that are consistent with current Federal regulations. - Work with MPOs, transit agencies, and other state transportation agencies to implement performance-based planning processes, including selection of appropriate performance targets and development and implementation of processes to achieve those targets. - Work with the MPOs, Highway District Offices (HDOs), other agencies, and representatives of various modes of transportation to collect data, identify needs (including connectivity gaps in access to essential services such as housing, employment, health care, education, and recreation), identify funding sources, complete Project Identification Forms (PIFs) and evaluate and rank projects, encouraging consistency between local, regional and state plans and programs and across various modes of transportation. - Participate in planning studies affecting the metropolitan planning areas, including planning studies for rural and small urban areas near metropolitan planning area boundaries. - Conduct regular Statewide Transportation Planning meetings, to include discussions on current metropolitan planning issues. - Coordinate with MPOs and other agencies on air quality issues. - Collaborate with representatives of neighboring MPOs and transportation agencies to promote consistency in performance measures, performance targets, data collection and analysis, and transportation plans and programs within multi-state MPOs and between adjacent MPOs, as applicable. - Develop and update metropolitan planning agreements, as needed.
+- Draft and administer contracts with MPOs and Local Public Agencies (LPAs), providing oversight for federal funds. - Provide technical assistance, oversight and review of MPO activities, programs, documents, models, and tools. - Represent the Cabinet at technical, policy, and other committee meetings, and at certification reviews. - Promote planning processes in each MPO area that are consistent with current federal regulations. - Work with MPOs, transit agencies, and other state transportation agencies to implement performance-based planning processes, including selection of appropriate performance targets and development and implementation of processes to achieve those targets. - Work with the MPOs, Highway District Offices (HDOs), other agencies, and representatives of various modes of transportation to collect data, identify needs (including connectivity gaps in access to essential services such as housing, employment, health care, education, and recreation), identify funding sources, complete Project Identification Forms (PIFs) and evaluate and rank projects, encouraging consistency between local, regional and state plans and programs and across various modes of transportation. - Participate in planning studies affecting the metropolitan planning areas, including planning studies for rural and small urban areas near metropolitan planning area boundaries. - Conduct regular Statewide Transportation Planning meetings, to include discussions on current metropolitan planning issues. - Coordinate with MPOs and other agencies on air quality issues. - Collaborate with representatives of neighboring MPOs and transportation agencies to promote consistency in performance measures, performance targets, data collection and analysis, and transportation plans and programs within multi-state MPOs and between adjacent MPOs, as applicable. - Develop and update metropolitan planning agreements, as needed.

-CHAPTER 9 Metropolitan Planning Organizations (Areas over 50,000 Population) RESPONSIBLE UNIT Division of Planning Strategic Planning Branch MPO Team
+CHAPTER 9 Metropolitan Planning Organizations (continued)

+(Areas over 50,000 Population)

+MPO Team

-- Compliant and consistent Transportation Improvement Programs (TIPs), Metropolitan Transportation Plans (MTPs) and other documents. - A Statewide Transportation Improvement Program (STIP) that is consistent with the MPOs' TIPs. - Contracts with MPOs and LPAs to carry out planning activities in the urbanized areas. - Statewide Transportation Planning meetings. - Special studies as needed.
+• Compliant and consistent Transportation Improvement Programs (TIPs), Metropolitan Transportation Plans (MTPs) and other documents.

+- A Statewide Transportation Improvement Program (STIP) that is consistent with the MPOs' TIPs. - Contracts with MPOs and LPAs to carry out planning activities in the urbanized areas. - Statewide Transportation Planning meetings. - Special studies as needed.

-PERSONNEL \$531,800
+PERSONNEL \$346,700

 OUTSOURCED

 PERSONNEL \$25,000

 OTHER \$25,000

-TOTAL \$581,800
+TOTAL \$396,700